Olubeckee/Power-BI-Capstone-project/README.md

 issues before it gets out of hands.
 The CHRO, Mr. Yunus Shofoluwe has been assigned the task to identify key areas within the business that could spring up issues and address them immediately

+## The Business Solution

+# For this case study my final result was an interactive strategic report
+in Power BI from which Management can make their decisions by evaluating the following ;